RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/okta_saml_app_int_11.png" alt="" >}}{{</image>}}

-1. Once you add the attribute, it will appear in the list of attributes for the profile.
+1. Once you add the attribute, it appears in the list of attributes for the profile.

     {{<image filename="images/rc/saml/okta_saml_9.png" alt="" >}}{{</image>}}

 ## Step 2: Create a group and assign the application

-Now that your SAML IdP is configured, you need to create an OKTA group and assign the Redis Cloud application.
+Now that your SAML IdP is configured, you need to create an OKta group and assign users to the Redis Cloud application.

 ### Create the group